davidly/ntvcm/z80test-cpm/README.md

 register's effect on `BIT n,(HL)`/`BIT n,(IX+d)`'s undocumented flags, by appending a `BIT 0,(HL)` probe after *every single instruction in the whole suite*.
-MEMPTR is one of the least-commonly-emulated pieces of Z80 internal state; most emulators (`ntvcm` currently included) don't implement it, and will fail this variant almost universally as a result.
-Upstream's own `readme.txt` calls this out directly: it exists specifically *"to discover major problems in the MEMPTR emulation."* A near-total failure here means "this emulator doesn't implement MEMPTR," which is a real and useful thing to know, but is a single, well-understood gap, not 89 independent bugs.
+MEMPTR is one of the least-commonly-emulated pieces of Z80 internal state; most emulators fail this variant almost universally as a result.
+Upstream's own `readme.txt` calls this out directly: it exists specifically *"to discover major problems in the MEMPTR emulation."* A near-total failure here means "this emulator doesn't implement MEMPTR," which is a real and useful thing to know, but is a single, well-understood gap, not 89 independent bugs. `ntvcm` implements MEMPTR tracking behind the `TRACK_Z80_MEMPTR` switch (off by default — see below), so it can score either end of this range depending on the build.

 ## Layout